 As far as affirmative defenses go, the phantom vehicle defense, also known as the mystery car defense, is one of the most tenuous.
 And, in fact, it is not an official affirmative defense at all.
-Still, it arises often in auto insurance claims, and that means that once a phantom vehicle case lands on a subrogation lawyer’s desk, they, too, are dealing with a mystery ghost car.
-Let’s explain:
+Still, it arises often in auto insurance claims, and that means that once a phantom vehicle case lands on a subrogation lawyer’s desk, they are also dealing with a mystery ghost car.
+Let’s explain using a typical subrogation claim where this defense is often asserted:

 Investigating the Validity of a Phantom Vehicle Claim